Breaking down quadratus lumborum

 Let’s help you understand the basics of the quadratus lumborum muscle.
 We’ll cover where it attaches (its origin and insertion), as well as how and when it contracts (its action).

-- Quadratus refers to the muscle having what looks like four distinct sides.
+- The word “quadratus” refers to the fact that the muscle has what looks like four distinct sides.

-- Lumborum refers to the area of the body, the lumbar area of the spine in particular.
+- Lumborum refers to an area of the body, the lumbar area of the spine in particular.

 - The QL attaches to the iliac crest.
 More specifically, it attaches to the top and back part of the pelvis.
 (Remember, the bone at the top and back of the pelvis is called the ilium.)

 - Finally, QL also attaches to the 12th rib.
 The 12th rib is the last (lowest) rib.
-It’s also known as a floating rib because it does not attach to the rib cage)
+It’s also known as a floating rib because it does not attach to the rib cage.

-- To extend the spine as in Shalabasana
+- It extends the spine as in shalabasana.

-- To bring the ribs closer to the pelvis on the same side known as lateral flexion
+- QL contracts to bring the ribs closer to the pelvis on the same side, which is known as lateral flexion

 - The QL can lift the pelvis toward the lower ribs on the same side.
 We often refer to it as the “hip hiker” for that reason.

-This muscle is often associated with back pain, SI joint pain, as well as part of a larger pattern of anatomical dysfunction.
+This muscle is often associated with back pain, SI joint pain, and can be part of a larger pattern of anatomical dysfunction.
 I have already written a more detailed article about this muscle.
-I also discussed it in the larger pattern of psoas and gluteal relationship.
+It can also be part of a larger pattern in the psoas and gluteal relationship.